open-uem/openuem-docs/docs/04-Console/07-computers.md

 :::note
 If you connect to a Windows machine, VNC will be used as, right now, OpenUEM cannot use RDP shadow connections to see what the connected user is doing.

 If you connect to a Linux machine, there are two possibilities.
 If the machine uses a Wayland display server, RDP will be used to provide the remote assistance.
 If the machine uses an X11 display server, VNC will be used.

+Remote Assistance using VNC is not currently supported for MacOS endpoints.
+An [issue is opened](https://github.com/open-uem/openuem-agent/issues/51) to try to fix it:
 :::

 If RDP/VNC connectivity is available, you can click on the **Open session in a new tab** button.